brickifyjs/brick/README.md

 # 💻 API

-# Bundle
+# 📦 Bundle

-# 📦 Bricks list
+# 🔖 Bricks list

 😿 Comming soon.

-# Projects and sub projects
+# 🔖 Projects and sub projects

 😿 Comming soon.

-# Help
+# 🆘 Help

 You are welcome to create Pull Requests, ask questions, comment the code, improve it and like it or not 🙂

-# Support the project
+# 💵 Support the project

 Help me maintain the libraries, projects, sub projects, modules and bricks with donations.